Rangers vs. Rays: Betting Trends, Records ATS, Home/Road Splits

 Rangers Recent Betting Performance

-- The Rangers have put together a 4-1-0 record against the spread over their previous 10 contests (bookmakers set runlines in five of those games).
+- The Rangers are 4-1-0 against the runline over their past 10 contests (five of those contests had a spread listed by bookmakers).

 Rangers Betting Records & Stats

-- The Rangers have come away with 13 wins in the 23 contests they have been listed as the underdogs in this season.
+- The Rangers have been victorious in 14, or 58.3%, of the 24 contests they have been chosen as underdogs in this season.

-- Texas and its opponents have gone over the total this season in 35 of its 61 opportunities.
+- Texas' games have gone over the total in 36 of its 62 chances.

-- The Rangers are 8-2-0 against the spread in their 10 games that had a posted line this season.
+- The Rangers have an against the spread mark of 8-2-0 in 10 games with a line this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!